Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Approximate Bayesian filtering

 \section{Approximate Bayesian filtering}

 The aim of this appendix is to derive an approximation of $J_s(t) = {\rm E}[\{XK\}(t) | s, {\cal X}_*(t)]$ whose interpretation is the posteriori mean of the number of \cee{XK} molecules at time $t$ given the hypothesis that Symbol $s$ has been sent and the history ${\cal X}_*(t)$.
 We will derive an approximate expression for $J_s(t)$ as a function of the hypothesis $s$ and observations $X_*(t)$.
 Our derivation has 2 steps.
 The fist step uses the product Poisson entropic matching method in \cite{Bronstein:2018eh}.
-In the second step, we determine a closed-form approximation of the result in the first step. \\
+In the second step, we determine a closed-form approximation of the result in the first step.

-In order to simplify the presentation here, we will consider a medium consisting of 2 voxels, which we will refer to as Voxel 1 and Voxel 2.
+In order to simplify the presentation here, we will consider a medium consisting of 3 voxels arranged in a line.
+We will refer to these voxels as Voxels 0, 1 and Voxel 2.
 (Generalisation to the more general case is straightforward and will be explained later.)
-We assume that the transmitter and the receiver are located in, respectively, Voxels 1 and 2.
-The transmitter uses the reaction \eqref{cr:tx} to produce signalling molecules.
-We assume that when Symbol $s$ is sent, the transmitter uses $m_s$ mRNA molecules to produce signalling molecules.
-As in RDME, the diffusion of the signalling molecules between the voxels is modelled by a unimolecular reaction and we use $\widetilde{d}_i$ to denote its reaction rate constant.
-We also assume that the signalling molecules may leave the medium and we model that as a unimolecular reaction with rate constant $\widetilde{d}_e$. \\
+We assume that the transmitter and the receiver are located in, respectively, Voxels 0 and 2.